OutSystems/docs-product/src/develop/ui/inputs/popup.md

     ![Drag widget onto screen](images/popup-2-ss.png)

-1. Add a variable of boolean data type to the screen by right-clicking on your screen name and selecting **Add Local Variable**.
+1. Add a variable of boolean data type to the screen by right-clicking on your screen name (located in the element tree) and selecting **Add Local Variable**.
 In this example, we call the variable ``ShowPopup``.

     ![Add new local variable](images/popup-3-ss.png)